 The seating arrangement is the same as South Africa- you are assigned seats.
 English movies are played with Korean subtitles.

-The best moments for me have been when English speakers may laugh at a joke in the movie, but we are the ONLY ones laughing because the Korean translation may have been different.
+The best moments for me, as a teacher in Korean, have been when English speakers may laugh at a joke in the movie, but we are the ONLY ones laughing because the Korean translation may have been different.
 Other times, Korean folk are laughing, while I’m sitting there wondering what I missed.
 To book tickets in advance or see what’s playing, check out CineInKorea.

 5. Busan English Library

 When last did you visit a library to sniff the crisp pages?
 It’s been ages since I’ve made my way to the Busan English Library mainly because I’m reading my own books at the moment, but I thought I'd share this gem with you.

 The library spans across one floor.
 There is a sitting and study area, computers, lockers for your belongings and librarians to assist.

 Signing-up is done in the library and you are issued with a card to use for each visit.
 Five books can be taken out for two weeks.
 I'd say this is a 'low-key' thing to do in Busan, but still a must.
 Get more info here.

 - Directions: Take the Green Line to the Buam stop.
 Walk out of exit 1, the library will be in the large building on your right.